driskell/log-courier/docs/Configuration.md

 If the `fields` configuration already contained a "tags" entry, and it is an array, it will be appended to.
 Otherwise, the "tag" field will be left as is.

+This setting can not be greater than the `spool max bytes` setting.

 ### `"log level"`